 Zyprexa is the brand name for olanzapine, which is the drug's generic name.
 It's a second-generation, atypical antipsychotic medication.
 Doctors use antipsychotic medicines to treat symptoms of schizophrenia.
 This includes hearing voices, seeing things, or sensing things that aren't there.

-Zyprexa is also approved to treat mixed or manic episodes in adults who have a condition called Bipolar I disorder, and may also be used with lithium or valproate for short-term treatment of acute manic episodes of bipolar disorder.
+The FDA also approved Zyprexa to treat mixed or manic episodes in adults with bipolar I disorder.
+Some patients take it with lithium or valproate for the short-term treatment of acute manic episodes of bipolar disorder.

 Zyprexa Health Risks

 Patients who have diabetes or are at risk for diabetes should have their blood sugar checked often.

-Interactions with Other Drugs or Foods
+Interactions With Other Drugs

 Your healthcare professional may have to adjust your dose or monitor you more closely if you take the following medications:

 - Blood pressure medicines